TransactionAuthorizationProtocol/TAIPs/Whitepaper.md

 The above demonstrates the state machine behind all blockchain transactions.
 The only party able to authorize a transaction is the holder of the wallet.
 Once it has been submitted  to the public Mempool the wallet owner can still in some cases change it, but once confirmed it can not be reversed by anyone.

+### Identification of Transaction Participants

+To be able to ensure that funds are sent to the correct real-world counter-party and credit funds received to the correct account or invoice, it is important that the parties to a transaction can identify each other.

+Most blockchains today rely on account addresses generated through a cryptographic hashing process of the cryptographic public key and/or smart contract code.
+These addresses are created by the key holder who in most cases only identifiable through their transaction history which is public on most blockchains.
+Careful graph analysis such as provided by blockchain analytics services today, can be used to label or cluster addresses together as belonging to a particular participant, but it is imperfect and can never label a brand new address as it doesn't have enough transaction information to classify it.

+There have been multiple attempts such as [ENS] that attempts to solve this by adding identifying information to the public ledger.
+This approach while easy to understand comes with serious data privacy problems.
+Public ledgers are as the name implies fully public and immutable, thus an individuals identity is forever tied to it's public transaction history.

+Besides identifying the ultimate counterparty to a transaction, there are other kinds of participants that are equally important to identify.
+Unless both parties use self-hosted wallets, there are also businesses such as exchanges and fintechs involved as intermediaries to a transaction.
+These businesses may also utilize additional intermediaries such a MPC wallet services and liquidity providers behind the scenes.
+Since these services control the keys to a blockchain address, they are often the parties that are labelled through blockchain analytics.

+Every participant needs to manage their own risk and also brings in additional risk to a transaction between the ultimate counterparties.

 ### Implications for self-hosted wallet users

 One of the core tenets of the blockchain industry is to allow individuals to manage their own private wallets and keys.
 There are significant security challenges involved with this that hardware and smart contract based wallet providers are working on solving.

-There however additional risks involved to the owners of these self-hosted wallets.
+There are however additional risks involved to the owners of these self-hosted wallets.
 There has been considerable fraud involving self-hosted wallet owners accidentally authorizing transactions through phishing attacks sending funds to the wrong party.
 Proper authorization and counterparty identification for both retail and self-hosted wallet users is key to allow the echo system to grow.

 Since transactions on blockchains are themselves public, self-hosted wallet owners regularly expose what they expect to be their private transaction history whenever they share their blockchain addresses to anyone.
 This also exposes them to fraudulent incoming transactions that can lead to serious reputational risk for wallet holders and additional fraud use cases.